mantidproject/mantid/docs/source/concepts/ORNL_SANS_Reduction.rst

     The pixels found to have an efficiency outside the given limits are also masked in the sample data so that they don’t enter any subsequent calculations.

-    If the user chose to use a dark current data set when starting the reduction process, that dark current data will be subtracted from the flood data.
+    If ``use_sample_dc`` is set to True, the dark current data that was chosen to be subtracted from the sample data will also be subtracted from the flood data.
 The subtraction is done before the sensitivity is calculated.
+Alternatively, a different file can be selected by specifying the ``dark_current`` parameter.

     If the user chose to use the solid angle correction for the reduction process, that correction will be applied to the flood data before the sensitivity is calculated.